maurya777/react-training/docs/javascript/classes.md

+# Classes

-# Classes in JavaScript are just syntactic sugar, at core they are prototypes and constructor as before
+## Classes in JavaScript are just syntactic sugar, at core they are prototypes and constructor as before

 Compiling the following class hierarchy in Babel REPL with ES2015 loose mode: